hub21team/python-curriculum-2021/module_1/1_variables/README.md

 # Type Casting

-  In python, sometimes we can change the type of a variable to another similar variable.
-For example, we know that `1` is an integer right ?
-What about `1.0` ?
-Is it an integer or float ?
-To us, we know that is is an integer, but for python whenever it sees a decimal point in a number it assumes it's a float number.

-  There is a very helpful command in python that let's us know what python thinks the type of the variable is.
-The command is called `type`.
-Example:
+  A helpful command in python that lets us know what python thinks the type of the variable is:
   ```python
   num_1 = 8
   print(type(num_1))